AminNagda01/Personal-Weight-Tracker/weightlostapp.md

 But i dont want direct design because it will be harder to grow if needed

-Plan 1: Due 9/7 - Implement the Ingredients database, and a command line interface to get the information
-So testing, data validation, database, documentation should all be done

-Step 1) Create file to allow for user input
-Step 2) Create apis with proper documentation and validation Step 3) Save inputs and rest information to a database Step 4) idk lole

-TODO:
-If user selects ingredient/food ('r'), display usage info and prompt for next instruction
-	(such as -gs would get all, -g <NAME> gets one, -p <NAME> <AMOUNT> <UNIT> will add a new one (make sure to display what units are allowed), -u <NAME TO UPDATE> <NEW SIZE> <NEW UNIT> (note if size cannot be blank, if unit is blank use old unit))

-Then go through and acutaully do the api part of it

 Note: most error correction should be on the app layer, once we want to request info for any other errs, like bad commands, those can be raised normally